 Since every business is unique, the representations and warranties may differ, but we have provided a basic list.
 Your attorney may want to add more or delete some from our list.
 Representations and Warranties by Sellers of Businesses.

 If we engage your firm to sell our business, how will you advertise it?

 There are several websites that are multiple listing services for business brokers.
 We will select those that we believe would be the most effective for your business.
-Also, most importantly, while maintaining struct confidentiality, we will send an Offering Memorandum to an extensive list of cooperating business brokers and agents, and to the people who have expressed a desire to acquire a business like yours through our website and through other sources.
+We also post listings on our own website which is visited by buyers, sellers, and other business brokerage firms on a regular basis.
+Also, most importantly, while maintaining strict confidentiality, we will send an Offering Memorandum to an extensive list of cooperating business brokers and agents, and to the people who have expressed a desire to acquire a business like yours through our website and through other sources.

 When marketing a local business, do you target potential foreign buyers?

 Absolutely.
 In California foreign buyers and immigrants make up a large percentage of the buyers of small and medium sized businesses.
 While these buyers come from all nations, in our experience, most are Chinese, Korean, Japanese, Mexican, Persian, and Indian (Republic of India).
 We also target private equity groups, and many others.

 I represent a group of Chinese investors who are seeking to buy certain types of businesses in Los Angeles County.
 Some speak only Chinese.
 Do you have staff that speaks Chinese?

 Absolutely.
 We have two business brokers who speak fluent Mandarin and English.
 We also have business brokers that speak Spanish, Farsi, Armenian, and Hebrew in addition to English.